AlekseiZhuravlev/alekseizhuravlev.github.io/content/_index.md

           date_start: '2023-04-01'
           date_end: ''
           description: |2-
-              Supervised by Dr. Danda Pani Paudel, Dr. Thomas Probst
+              _Supervised by Dr. Danda Pani Paudel, Dr. Thomas Probst_

-              • Developed a NeRF-based 3D reconstruction of the human hand from 60 images; evaluated on ∼500 sequences from the Interhand3.6m dataset <br>
+              - Developed a NeRF-based 3D reconstruction of the human hand from 60 images; evaluated on ∼500 sequences from the Interhand3.6m dataset <br>
-              • Implemented a point-mesh distance finding algorithm on the GPU; reduced the calculation time from 5s to 0.3s compared to the CPU baseline <br>
+              - Implemented a point-mesh distance finding algorithm on the GPU; reduced the calculation time from 5s to 0.3s compared to the CPU baseline <br>
-              • Introduced perceptual loss (LPIPS) to enhance the visual quality; improved PSNR score by 14% over MSE loss <br>
+              - Introduced perceptual loss (LPIPS) to enhance the visual quality; improved PSNR score by 14% over MSE loss <br>

         - title: Research Assistant
           company: Moscow State University